Dizziness and vertigo - aftercare

 - Loss of balance, difficulty standing up

 Mild dizziness usually gets better by itself, or is easily treated.
 However, it can be a symptom of other problems.
 There are many causes.
-Medicines may cause dizziness, or problems with your ear.
+Medicines may cause dizziness, or problems with your inner ear.
 Motion sickness can also make you dizzy.

 Vertigo can be a symptom of many disorders, as well.
 Some may be chronic, long-term conditions.
 Some may come and go.
 Depending on the cause of your vertigo, you may have other symptoms, like benign positional vertigo or Meniere disease.
 It is important to have your health care provider decide if your vertigo is a sign of a serious problem.